filed under:

 If you want to start landing brand collaborations, but you have no idea how to pitch to a brand or how to even start, this post is for you.

-I’ve been in the Influencer space for over 5 years and worked with hundreds of different brands.
-I also have a course, The Modern Influencer, that teaches you how to grow on Instagram and land paid brand collaborations.
+I’ve been in the Influencer & Content Creator space for over 5 years and worked with hundreds of different brands.
+I also have a course bundle, The BSP Model™, that teaches you how to build an unforgettable brand, harness the power of organic social media, and make money while doing it.

 While I’m not the only qualified person to talk about this topic, I have a lot of experience from different perspectives to help you learn how to pitch to brands.